ptrpham1234/CS_4381_PDF_Editor/README.md

 ### This program will consolidate all PDF within the folder it is currently in so be warned.
 But will not delete those PDFs

 ## How to install
-Click on the releases section on the right side of the page and download the latest file named `main.exe`.
+If you're on a windows, click on the releases section on the right side of the page and download the latest file named `main.exe`.

-If you're on a Mac, download the exe and run it.
+If you're on a Mac or Linux, click on the green code button and download as zip.
+Unzip it and open a terminal at the location of the file and type in `chmod +x main.exe` to give yourself permission to execute it and type `./main.py` to execute the program.

 Make sure to put the executable in a different folder with just the PDF files.
 It should create a folder named `data` and in the folder should be a pdf named `result.pdf`